-Assessment of causality must be made by a doctor.
-If a doctor is unavailable, initial reports without causality should be submitted to the BCTU by a healthcare professional (i.e. PRE-EMPT research nurse / midwife within 24 hours, of them becoming aware of the event but must be followed up by medical assessment as soon as possible thereafter, ideally within the following 24 hours.
+Assessment of seriousness, causality and expectedness must be made by a doctor.
+If a doctor is unavailable, initial reports without causality and expectedness assessment should be submitted to the BCTU by a healthcare professional within 24 hours, but must be followed up by medical assessment as soon as possible thereafter, ideally within the following 24 hours.
 This will then be reported to the Sponsor within 24 hours of the CI being made aware of the incident.
 An SAE which is assessed as possibly, probably or definitely related to trial treatment is classified as a Serious Adverse Reaction (SAR)

-The local PI and others responsible for patient care should institute any supplementary investigations of SAEs based on their clinical judgement of the likely causative factors and provide further follow-up information as soon as available.
+The local investigator and others responsible for patient care should institute any supplementary investigations of SAEs based on their clinical judgement of the likely causative factors and provide further follow-up information as soon as available.
 If a participant dies, any post-mortem findings must be provided to the BCTU.
 The BCTU will report all deaths to the Sponsor and DMEC for continuous safety review.